hayleyrbrooks/VNI/preprocessing/timingFilesSetup/README.md

 1) Choice display modulated by mean expected value
 2) Choice display modulated by risky gain amount
 3) Choice display modulated by safe amount
+4) Choice display with no modulation

 ### Outcome display
 1) Outcome display modulated by outcome amount
 2) Outcome display for risky win outcome, modulated by amount
 3) Outcome display for risky loss outcome, modulated by amount (?? this is zero, change to received-not received)
 4) Outcome display for safe outcome, modulated by amount
+5) Outcome display for all otucomes, no modulation

 ### Decision
 1) Decision modulated by mean EV